Brian Menounos

 Evaluation of surface mass-balance records using geodetic data and physically-based modelling, Place and Peyto glaciers, western Canada

-Kriti Mukherjee, Brian Menounos, Joseph Shea, Marzieh Mortezapour, M Ednie, M. N. Demuth
+Kriti Mukherjee, Brian Menounos, J. M. Shea, Marzieh Mortezapour, M Ednie, Michael N. Demuth

 Journal of Glaciology, Volume 69, Issue 276